Support Policies

 7. Integration with new features and old features has been tested.

-8. All bugs with higher priority than Later have been fixed.
+8. All bugs with a higher priority than Later have been fixed.

 Security Standards